 Apple AirPods Pro vs Apple AirPods: What should you get?

 In case you haven’t been keeping score, the Apple AirPods Pro wins this head-to-head.
 If you’re an iPhone user, it’s well worth it to save up for the AirPods Pro as opposed to settling for the AirPods to save a buck.
 The AirPods Pro makes it extremely easy to pair with iOS devices, and if you have an Android phone, the process is easy enough still.
-Subjective preference matters too, and if you think noise cancelling is a frivolity, there are plenty of wireless AirPods alternatives, including the Beats Powerbeats Pro.
+Subjective preference matters too, and if you think noise canceling is a frivolity, there are plenty of wireless AirPods alternatives, including the Beats Powerbeats Pro.

 What about the Apple AirPods Max?